-§ 93-13-104 Subject-matter jurisdiction:
+§ 93-20-104 Subject-matter jurisdiction:

-(1) Except to the extent jurisdiction is precluded by the Uniform Child Custody Jurisdiction and Enforcement Act, the chancery court has jurisdiction over a guardianship or conservatorship for a respondent domiciled or present in this state or having property in this state.

-(2) After notice is given in a proceeding for a guardianship or conservatorship and until termination of the proceeding, the court in which the petition is filed has:

-(a) Exclusive jurisdiction to determine the need for the guardianship or conservatorship;

-(b) Exclusive jurisdiction to determine how property of the respondent must be managed, expended, or distributed to or for the use of the respondent, an individual who is dependent in fact on the respondent, or other claimant;

-(c) Nonexclusive jurisdiction to determine the validity of a claim against the respondent or property of the respondent or a question of title concerning the property; and

-(d) If a guardian or conservator is appointed, exclusive jurisdiction over issues related to administration of the guardianship or conservatorship.

-(3) A court that appoints a guardian or conservator has exclusive and continuing jurisdiction over the proceeding until the court terminates the proceeding.
+- (1) Except to the extent jurisdiction is precluded by the Uniform Child Custody Jurisdiction and Enforcement Act and the Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act, the chancery court has jurisdiction over a guardianship or conservatorship for a respondent domiciled or present in this state or having property in this state. - (2) After a petition is filed in a proceeding for a guardianship or conservatorship and until termination of the proceeding, the court in which the petition is filed has: - (a) Exclusive jurisdiction to determine the need for the guardianship or conservatorship; - (b) Exclusive jurisdiction to determine how property of the respondent must be managed, expended, or distributed to or for the use of the respondent, an individual who is dependent in fact on the respondent, or other claimant; - (c) Nonexclusive jurisdiction to determine the validity of a claim against the respondent or property of the respondent or a question of title concerning the property; and - (d) If a guardian or conservator is appointed, exclusive jurisdiction over issues related to administration of the guardianship or conservatorship. - (3) A court that appoints a guardian or conservator has exclusive and continuing jurisdiction over the proceeding until the court terminates the proceeding. . . .

-§ 93-13-106 Venue:
+§ 93-20-106 Venue:

-(3) Venue for a conservatorship proceeding is in:

-(a) The county in which the respondent resides, whether or not a guardian has been appointed in another county or other jurisdiction; or(b) If the respondent does not reside in this state, in any county in which property of the respondent is located.

-(4) If proceedings under this act are brought in more than one (1) county, the court of the county in which the first proceeding is brought has the exclusive right to proceed unless the court determines venue is properly in another court or that the interest of justice otherwise requires transfer of the proceeding.
+- (3) Venue for a conservatorship proceeding is in: - (a) The county in which the respondent resides, whether or not a guardian has been appointed in another county or other jurisdiction; or - (b) If the respondent does not reside in this state, in any county in which property of the respondent is located. - (4) If proceedings under this act are brought in more than one (1) county, the court of the county in which the first proceeding is brought has the exclusive right to proceed unless the court determines venue is properly in another court or that the interest of justice otherwise requires transfer of the proceeding.

-§ 93-13-108 Letters of guardianship or conservatorship:
+§ 93-20-108 Letters of guardianship or conservatorship:

-(2) The clerk must issue letters of conservatorship to a conservator who takes the proper oath, posts bond if required, and submits a certificate of attorney and certificate of fiduciary, unless waived by the court or unless the conservator complies with another asset-protection arrangement required by the court.
-(3) The court in its initial order of appointment or at any subsequent time may limit the powers conferred on a guardian or conservator.
+- (1) At or before the time of appointment, the guardian or conservator must take and subscribe an oath faithfully to discharge the duties of guardian or conservator of the ward according to law. - (2) The clerk must issue letters of guardianship to a guardian who takes the proper oath, posts bond if required, and submits a certificate of attorney and certificate of fiduciary, unless waived by the court. - (3) The clerk must issue letters of conservatorship to a conservator who takes the proper oath, posts bond if required, and submits a certificate of attorney and certificate of fiduciary, unless waived by the court or unless the conservator complies with another asset-protection arrangement required by the court. - (4) The court in its initial order of appointment or at any subsequent time may limit the powers conferred on a guardian or conservator.
 The court shall direct the clerk to issue new letters of guardianship or conservatorship that reflect the limitation.
-The court shall direct the clerk to give notice of the limitation by service of a copy of the court's order on the guardian or conservator, the ward, and any other person the court determines. . . .
+The court shall direct the clerk to give notice of the limitation by service of a copy of the court's order with proof of service on the guardian or conservator, the ward, and any other person the court determines. . . .